vaadin/vaadin-boothdemo/README.md

 ## Import the Maven project in your IDE

 If you are using IntelliJ or NetBeans, just open the project from the downloaded project.
-In Eclipse, use "Import->Import e"
+In Eclipse, use "Import -> Existing Maven Projects"

 If you are new to Maven, you could look into [a Maven tutorial](https://vaadin.com/blog/-/blogs/the-maven-essentials-for-the-impatient-developer).